Pylons/pyramid/docs/narr/views.rst

    class Hello(object):
        implements(IHello)

-To attach an interface to an *instance*, you define the interface and use the ``zope.interface.alsoProvides`` function to associate the interface with the instance.
+To attach an interface to a model *instance*, you define the interface and use the ``zope.interface.alsoProvides`` function to associate the interface with the instance.
 This function mutates the instance in such a way that the interface is attached to it.